HazyResearch/deepdive/doc/ops-data.md

 # Managing input data and data products

+<todo> should we precise that, in practice, everything is done by deepdive during a `deepdive do` process when the application is detailed in ddlog, here we just detail all the different commands possible ? or at least for the first section</todo>

 ## Preparing the Database for the DeepDive app

 The database for the DeepDive application is configured through [the `db.url` file](deepdiveapp.md#db-url).